Marist University

 ROI Score: 74/100 · Fair Value

-Marist University earns a Fair Value score of 74 out of 100 - the strongest result in this batch and well above the typical small-private benchmark.
+Marist University earns a Fair Value score of 74 out of 100 - the strongest result in our dataset and well above the typical small-private benchmark.
 Completion is excellent at 79.6%, the repayment rate is 85.8% at one year holding steady through year seven, and the payback period is just 7.2 years.
 Median earnings six years out are $48,200, jumping to a strong $77,819 at the ten-year mark - one of the better trajectories for a New York regional private.
 The story behind the score: Marist (recently elevated from College to University status) has a clear professional/preprofessional orientation - Business Administration alone produces 291 graduates per year, with 104 more in Specialized Sales/Marketing and 204 in Communication - and Hudson Valley/NYC proximity gives graduates real access to financial services, media, and corporate work.
 Where it could be stronger: sticker tuition is $47,750 and average net price is $41,544 - producing a brutal $166,176 four-year total cost.
 Median debt is $25,000 (manageable thanks to substantial merit aid), but the 0.519 debt-to-earnings ratio still constrains early-career cash flow.
 For students who fit Marist's strongest programs (Business, CS, Accounting, Applied Math) the ROI math works comfortably; for liberal-arts majors the cost is harder to justify against state-school alternatives.

 Marist University